Khorasan: Ancient era

-Before the region fell to Alexander the Great in 330 BC, it was part of the Persian Achaemenid Empire and prior to that it was occupied by the Medes.
-The land that became known as Khorasan in geography of Eratosthenes was recognized as Ariana by Greeks at that time, which made up Greater Iran or the land where Zoroastrianism was the dominant religion.
-The southeastern region of Khorasan fell to the Kushan Empire in the 1st century AD.
-The Kushan rulers built a capital in modern-day Afghanistan at Bagram and are believed to have built the famous Buddhas of Bamiyan.
-Numerous Buddhist temples and buried cities have been found in Afghanistan.
-However, the region of Khorasan remained predominantly Zoroastrian but there were also Manichaeists, sun worshippers, Christians, Pagans, Shamanists, Buddhists, Jews, Hindus and others.
-One of the three great fire-temples of the Sassanids "Azar-burzin Mehr" is situated near Sabzevar in Iran.
-The boundary of the region began changing until the Kushans and Sassanids merged to form the Kushano-Sassanian civilization.

 During the Sasanian era, likely in the reign of Khusrow I, Persia was divided into four regions (known as kust Middle Persian), Khwārvarān in the west, apāxtar in the north, nīmrūz in the south and Khorasan in the east.
 Since the Sasanian territories were more or less remained stable up to Islamic conquests, it can be concluded that Sasanian Khorasan was bordered to the south by Sistan and Kerman, to the west by the central deserts of modern Iran, and to the east by China and India.

 In the Sasanian era, Khorasan was further divided into four smaller regions, and each region was ruled by a marzban.
 These four regions were Nishapur, Marv, Herat and Balkh.

 Khorasan in the east saw some conflict with the Hephthalites who became the new rulers in the area but the borders remained stable.
 Being the eastern parts of the Sassanids and further away from Arabia, Khorasan region was conquered after the remaining Persia.
 The last Sassanid king of Persia, Yazdgerd III, moved the throne to Khorasan following the Arab invasion in the western parts of the empire.
 After the assassination of the king, Khorasan was conquered by Arab Muslims in 647 AD.
 Like other provinces of Persia it became a province of the Umayyad Caliphate.